rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/quick-start.md

 In order to complete this Quick Start, you will need a few things:

-* You will need three real or paravirtualized virtual machines (KVM, Xen, Openstack, Amazon, but not Vagrant - sorry) that have a basic Debian Stable installed.
+* You will need three real or paravirtualized virtual machines (KVM, Xen, Openstack, Amazon, but not Vagrant - sorry) that have a basic Debian Wheezy installed (sorry, we don't support Jessie at the moment).
 If you allocate 20G of disk space to each node for the system, after this process is completed, you will have used less than 10% of that disk space.
 If you allocate 2 CPUs and 8G of memory to each node, that should be more than enough to begin with.
 * You should be able to SSH into them remotely, and know their root password, IP addresses and their SSH host keys
 * You will need four different IPs.
 Each node gets a primary IP, and the OpenVPN gateway additionally needs a gateway IP.
 * The ability to create/modify DNS entries for your domain is preferable, but not needed.
 If you don't have access to DNS, you can workaround this by modifying your local resolver, i.e. editing `/etc/hosts`.